-Similarly, while the recipe calls for Champagne, any kind of high quality bubbles will do.
-Just be sure to use something on the drier side; if not, you’ll want to cut back on the simple syrup or risk an overly sweet drink.
+Similarly, while the recipe calls for Champagne, any kind of high-quality bubbles will do.
+Just be sure to use a drier style; if not, you’ll want to cut back on the simple syrup or risk an overly sweet drink.
 Cointreau, too, can be substituted for another orange liqueur such as a dry curaçao or a good triple sec.
-However you make the Champagne Holiday Punch it will surely be a hit at your next get-together.
+However you make the Champagne Holiday Punch, it will surely be a hit at your next get-together.

 - 1 1/2 cups genever

 - Garnish: grated nutmeg

 Add a large block of ice or 2 cups of ice cubes into a punch bowl.